2004 United States House of Representatives elections in Georgia: Predictions

+Results

 District 3

 In 2002, Jim Marshall was narrowly elected to Congress in this conservative, central Georgia-based district.
 This year, Congressman Marshall faced a rematch against businessman Calder Clay, who was the Republican nominee for Congress.
 In a significant improvement over his previous performance, Marshall crushed Clay with over sixty percent of the vote, surprising given the fact that President George W. Bush carried the district comfortably.